VicentePerezSoloviev/EDAspy/docs/source/index.rst

 ..
-EDApy documentation master file, created by sphinx-quickstart on Fri Jun  5 11:10:49 2020.
+EDAspy documentation master file, created by sphinx-quickstart on Fri Jun  5 11:10:49 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 *********************************
-EDApy
+EDAspy
 *********************************

 .. toctree::